Billie Eilish: Advocacy

-Eilish has a history of political activism, publicly expressing her views on a multitude of political issues.
-She has been vocal with regards to environmental causes, including climate change awareness.
+Eilish has a history of political activism, publicly expressing her views on many political issues.
+She has been vocal with regard to environmental causes, including climate change awareness.
 Among other pursuits, Eilish signed an open letter to world leaders urging them to take action against climate-induced poverty, embarked on an ad campaign encouraging young people to use technology for environmental advocacy, and hosted a six-day climate seminar in London titled Overheated to discuss topics such as sustainable fashion and youth activism.
-Her 2019 single "All the Good Girls Go to Hell" centers around climate change and uses heaven-and-hell imagery to criticize ignorance about rising sea levels, and she permitted the non-profit CoralWatch to use "Ocean Eyes" as part of an online awareness campaign about Australia's Great Barrier Reef.
-Eilish was raised as a vegetarian, is a regular advocate on social media for animal rights and veganism, and has criticized the dairy, wool, and mink fur industries.
+Her 2019 single "All the Good Girls Go to Hell" and its subsequent video center around climate change and use heaven-and-hell imagery to criticize ignorance of rising sea levels, and she permitted the nonprofit CoralWatch to use "Ocean Eyes" as part of an online awareness campaign about Australia's Great Barrier Reef.
+She is a regular advocate on social media for animal rights and veganism, and has criticized the dairy, mink fur, and wool industries.
+In 2023, Eilish stated she refuses to travel by private jet.

-Eilish has spoken in multiple occasions about women's rights.
-A supporter of body positivity, she wrote and produced the 2020 short film Not My Responsibility as a response against body shaming towards her and the double standards placed upon women's appearances.
+Eilish has spoken on multiple occasions about women's rights.
+She wrote and produced the 2020 short film Not My Responsibility as a response to body shaming toward her and the double standards placed upon women's appearances.
+A supporter of body positivity for women, in a 2023 Variety interview Eilish denied that men suffer from body shaming too.
 "Your Power", one of her 2021 singles, criticizes the sexual exploitation of young women, primarily by men who hold power over them.
 Eilish associates herself with the US abortion rights movement; she expressed rage when Texas implemented its anti-abortion laws in 2021.
 During the 2022 Glastonbury festival, she performed "Your Power" to condemn the overturning of Roe v.
 Wade.
 She spoke of the decision: "Today is a really, really dark day for women in the U.S. I'm just going to say that as I cannot bear to think about it any longer in this moment."
 She included a reference to Roe v.
 Wade's overturning in her 2022 track "TV", much of which she wrote after a draft of the court decision was leaked online in May.

 In March 2020, Eilish encouraged fans online to register to vote for the 2020 US presidential election.
 In August 2020, she performed at the 2020 Democratic National Convention and announced her endorsement of Joe Biden's presidential campaign.

+In 2023, Eilish worked with others to start and fund REVERB's Music Decarbonization Project, and as part of a decarbonization project used solar powered stage lights.

+At the 2024 Academy Awards, Eilish wore an Artists4Ceasefire pin, which calls for a ceasefire in the Gaza war.

+In September 2024, she and her brother, Finneas, endorsed Kamala Harris in the 2024 United States presidential election.